lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 project-level ``SConstruct`` and ``SConscript`` files exist.
 This behavior will allow us to define multiple simulations in our modsim repository (EABM) with build result separation if more than one simulation is built at the same time.
-REFTUTORIAL02PLACEHOLDER will demonstrate the importance of this behavior more clearly.
+:ref:`tutorialpartitionmeshwaves` will demonstrate the importance of this behavior more clearly.

 .. code-block:: bash